3Data/pw-player-communicator/README.md

 ### 0. Pre-requisites

-You should have the two iframes already created on the DOM, with the the attributes `name="video-frame"` and `name="chat-frame"` respectively.
+You should have the two iframes already created on the DOM with the the attributes `name="video-frame"` and `name="chat-frame"` respectively.
+The `video-frame` needs the attribute `allow="camera;microphone"` in order to allow the user to activate his camera in private and his camera and microphone in VIP.

 ### 1. Include the library: